hasanrahman00/mailtester-ninja-api-rotation/README.md

 ### `GET /key/available`

-Returns an available MailTester key while atomically incrementing its usage counters inside MongoDB.
-Responds with `429` when every key is at capacity.
+Enqueues the caller inside a BullMQ queue, then returns the next available MailTester key while atomically incrementing its usage counters in MongoDB.
+If you configure an HTTP timeout and it elapses while every key is still cooling down, the route responds with `429 { status: "wait" }`; otherwise the connection remains open until a key frees up.

 ```json
 {